 A comparative study of form and function across organisms, focusing on the various structures and strategies used by plants and animals to fulfill basic life needs.
+Additional fee required.
 Goal 1A

 BIOL2000 Individual Study Goal 1A 1-3 s.h.